-If you plan on doing any amount of serious off-road driving in your Jeep, a winch is an absolute must-have accessory.
+If you plan on doing any amount of serious off-road driving, a quality Jeep winch is an absolute must-have accessory.
 Getting stuck is a virtual inevitability at some point or another, even for the most skilled and experienced Jeep pilots.
 A Jeep winch allows the driver to get himself unstuck safely, without having to rely on another vehicle for help or resort to questionable/unsafe methods.

 But as with any product, not all winches are created equal, and there are many factors to consider when selecting the right Jeep winch for your needs.
 One big consideration is the choice between synthetic rope and steel cable.
 Synthetic rope weighs less and stores less potential energy during use, meaning that if it snaps, there’s not as much risk of bodily injury or property damage.
 That said, it’s also prone to fraying, and is more susceptible to wear from UV light and chemicals.
 But steel cable has its downsides, too; it can develop sharp burrs, not to mention rust (even though it’s typically galvanized).
 Those operating steel cable winches should always wear protective gloves.